MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-hosting.md

     ```

-11. Select Release configuration for build and build the CustomConnectorWorkerService project
+11. Select **Release** configuration for build and build the **CustomConnectorWorkerService** project
     ![Screenshot8](media/connectors-sdk/service8.png)

-12. Run the following script to register and start the custom connector as windows service
+12. Run the following script to register and start the custom connector as windows service:

     ```powershell
     $ServiceName = "CustomConnector"